GrahamFB/genealogy-backend/README.md

 Models are based on [GEDCOM X](http://www.gedcomx.org/schemas.html).

 ## TODO
-* Add routes, controllers and any additional models for Events.
+* Add routes, controllers and any additional models for Events - `Graham Bragg`.
-* Add routes, controllers and any additional models for Relationships.
+* Add routes, controllers and any additional models for Relationships - `Graham Bragg`.
-* Develop model for multi-tree paradigm - tenancies for individual families to use with ability to link trees.
+* Develop model for multi-tree paradigm - tenancies for individual families to use with ability to link trees. - `Simon Bragg`
 * Expand model to include all GEDCOMX types.
 * Add additional logging to API endpoints.
 * Add exception handling to API endpoints.